waefrebeorn/bytropix/README.md

 # Bytropix 🚀

 A highly optimized PyTorch implementation of the **Byte Latent Transformer (BLT)** with advanced training and optimization capabilities.
-Based on the research by Pagnoni et al. (2024), Bytropix focuses on efficient byte-level language modeling using dynamic patching, entropy-based compute allocation, and distributed training.
+Based on the research by Pagnoni et al. (2024) and inspired by Convolutional KAN techniques, Bytropix focuses on efficient byte-level language modeling using dynamic patching, entropy-based compute allocation, and distributed training.

 ## Features ✨

 - **Dynamic Patching**: Efficient byte-level processing with entropy-based patch boundaries.
-- **Enhanced SGD Optimizer**: Q-Learning powered optimization with adaptive momentum.
+- **Enhanced SGD Optimizer**: Q-Learning powered optimization with adaptive momentum and entropy-based adjustments.
 - **Local-Global Architecture**: Separate processing streams for bytes and patches.
+- **Entropy-Guided Attention**: Adaptive attention mechanism based on input uncertainty.
+- **Spline-Based Activations**: Learnable non-linear transformations inspired by B-splines for enhanced expressiveness.
 - **Mixed Precision Training**: Automatic mixed precision for faster and memory-efficient training.
 - **Distributed Training**: Seamless support for single and multi-GPU setups with Distributed Data Parallel (DDP).
 - **Efficient N-gram Processing**: Hash-based n-gram embeddings for enhanced context understanding.